• Skip to primary navigation

 With this new website, we plan to tell the story of how we got the Bible for those at all levels of understanding.

-Peter J. Gurry, John D. Meade
+Peter J. Gurry and John D. Meade

 November 8, 2021